Testament (band): Dark Roots of Thrash and Brotherhood of the Snake (2013–2019)

-In August 2012, Peterson stated that Testament would record an eleventh studio album if Dark Roots of Earth did well.
+In August 2012, Peterson stated that Testament would record a twelfth studio album if Dark Roots of Earth did well.
 A week prior to the release of Dark Roots of Earth, Billy promised that Testament would not take "huge gaps" between albums anymore, and would "work hard and tour for two years or so," and try to release another album when they could.
-Hoglan had also said that he would "absolutely dig" to be a part of the writing of the next Testament album.
+Hoglan had also said that he would "absolutely dig" to be a part of the songwriting of the next Testament album.

 On September 13, 2013, Billy told Rock Overdose that from January to April 2014, Testament would be writing and recording their eleventh studio album for a 2014 release.
 Testament released a live DVD/double album Dark Roots of Thrash on October 15, 2013.
 The release documents the band's sold-out headlining performance at the Paramount in Huntington, New York, in February 2013.

 In January 2014, bassist Greg Christian left Testament again, and was replaced by a returning Steve Di Giorgio.
-Christian has claimed that the reasons behind his departure were because of money disputes and differences with the band.
+Christian has stated that the reasons behind his departure were because of money disputes and differences with the band.

 When asked in an April 2015 interview about Testament's plans to begin recording their twelfth album, Peterson said that his "main goal" was to "get home [from tour] in June, finish it up and get in the studio by September."
 Billy also said that the band's goal was to have the album finished by Thanksgiving.
-Slovenian bassist Tilen Hudrap (Pestilence, Vicious Rumors, Paradox and Thraw) and Bay Area drummer Alex Bent (Arkaik, Dragonlord and Decrepit Birth, Battlecross) filled in for Di Giorgio and Hoglan respectively at the prestigious Canadian open-air festival Heavy Montreal in August 2015, which was attended by more than 70,000 spectators.
+Slovenian bassist Tilen Hudrap (Pestilence, U.D.O., Vicious Rumors, Paradox, Doro (live), Thraw...) and Bay Area drummer Alex Bent (Arkaik, Hatriot, Decrepit Birth and Battlecross) filled in for Di Giorgio and Hoglan respectively at the prestigious Canadian open-air festival Heavy Montréal in August 2015, which was attended by more than 70,000 spectators.
+Other bands that appeared with Testament on the 2015 edition of HMTL were Gojira, Lamb of God, Slipknot, Faith No More, Neurosis, Arch Enemy, Abbath, Ihsahn etc. Both Hudrap and Bent continued to work with Eric Peterson and appeared on his solo single "Winter Sun", released in December 2015, as well as on the Dragonlord studio album "Dominion".
+Hudrap later joined the iconic German singer Udo Dirkschneider, while Bent joined Trivium.